mario-bonito/CAS-Digital-Credentials/scheme/objects/objca-cryptographic-module.md

-# Object of Conformity Assessment Specification: TEMPLATE
+# Object of Conformity Assessment Specification: Cryptographic Module

 ## Part 1: Object of Conformity Assessment Specifications

-**Storage** A foundational layer for secure data storage, including personal data, including data models for storage and transport, syntax, data at rest protection, CRUD API, access control, synchronization, and a minimum viable HTTP-based interface compatible with W3C DIDs/VCs.
+The set of hardware, software, and/or firmware that implements cryptographic security functions (including cryptographic algorithms and key generation) and is contained within the cryptographic boundary.

+>**Definition** add definition here

 ### Related Definitions